Story Times with Frank - 1

 After about a decade later, he thought of visiting the Buddha again.
 The Buddha was staying then in Jetavana Vihara at that time.
 So Frank took a long journey to reach there.

-After the usual greeting, Frank asked, “Bhagavan Buddha, you have told me long ago that there is no god.
+After the usual greeting, Frank asked, “Bagavan Buddha, you have told me long ago that there is no God.
 I became a non-believer since then.
 But I am having doubts again.
-Bhagavan, can you assure me whether or not there is god.”
+Bagavan, can you assure me whether or not there is God.”

-Frank became quite baffled and started asking, “But Bhagavan . . . ?”
+Frank became quite baffled and started asking, “But Bagavan . . . ?”

 Before he could finish, the Buddha formed the Dharma Chakra mudra again by saying, “Be happy Frank, and let others become happy.”